Karim-Aziz/Medical-Clinic/README.md

 # Vu-Digital
-new project for Vu-Digital website
+new project for simlepure website

 # how to use
 `composer update`